AaronHapy/dailynotion-ui/README.md

 The other way to run the app is by building the image with Docker and then creating and running the container.
 The first step is to have Docker installed, and then execute this command to build the image: `docker build -t dailynotion:latest -f Dockerfile.dev .` Once the build finishes executing, the next step is to create and run the container.

 `docker run -p 3000:3000 dailynotion`

+## Project status
+**This project is in DEVELOPMENT.**
+If you would like to learn more about this, please head to our [Wiki on Github](https://github.com/AaronHapy/dailynotion-ui/wiki/High-level-System-Design).